 NuGet.Repository.Type is set to

 - If the Robot is not connected to Orchestrator, nor does it find the required activities in the local feed, a MyGet feed,

 https://www.myget.org/F/workflow/, can be used.
 This is the official online UiPath feed from which the Package Manager in Studio also retrieves its activities.
 It contains the activity packages that are officially supported by UiPath.
 This feed is disabled by default.
 To enable it, go to Settings > Manage Sources in Studio, and select the corresponding check box.
 More details about managing activity packages in our Studio guide here.

-When you give the execute command to the Robot (be it in the UiPath Robot tray or Orchestrator), it looks for all its dependencies (activities, automation projects) in all available sources, and retrieves them from the one which responds first.
+When you give the execute command to the Robot (be it from the Robot Tray, Agent Desktop or Orchestrator), it looks for all its dependencies (activities, automation projects) in all available sources, and retrieves them from the one which responds first.
 Since activities packages can have multiple versions, the runtime rules selected for the packages in Studio are taken into account, as follows:

 - If you selected Strict as a runtime rule, the Robot searches for the exact version specified for that package.
 For example, if you set the Version field to 2.5.0, and the Runtime Rule field to Strict, the Robot only searches for version 2.5.0 of that package.
 If the version is not found in any of the existing sources, an error is thrown.